dongfeng2015/oao/AlloyApplication/AccountOpening/DEPLOYMENT.md

 1. Try `Dockerfile.simple` first
 2. Check that all required files are in the build context
 3. Verify .dockerignore isn't excluding necessary files
+4. If you see "Specify a project or solution file", the main Dockerfile should now work

+### If build fails with wildcard issues:
+1. The main Dockerfile now uses explicit file names
+2. Ensure `AccountOpening.csproj` exists in the build context
+3. Try `Dockerfile.simple` as a fallback

 ### If the app starts but doesn't work:
 1. Check environment variables are set correctly